Techtonica/curriculum/runtime-complexity/memoization.md

 **Participants will be able to:**

 - Understand memoization
-- Recognize the benefit in runtime when using momoization
+- Recognize the benefit in runtime complexity when using memoization
 - Write code that uses memoization
 - Explain the differences in runtime with memoization, tabulation and regular recursion